MicrosoftDocs/powerbi-docs/powerbi-docs/consumer/business-user-teams-data.md

 Here are some questions you can use in your meeting agenda to jump start discussion and determine the best actions to take to achieve your desired outcomes:

 - Are we making progress toward our object as quickly as we expected to?
-- What actions can we take in the next week ormonth that are most likely to move these numbers?
+- What actions can we take in the next week or month that are most likely to move these numbers?
 - What numbers can we start tracking to get a better sense of if we’re making progress towards our desired outcomes?

 Review your data weekly, or at least monthly, to get in the habit of asking questions, discussing the best actions to take in the next week or two, and helping the team learn to leverage the data as they plan their work.